 As children become young adults, additional support is often needed.
 It is important that our teenagers have no barriers to seeing their GP for their changing needs, which is another reason why we have extended no routine consultations fees, all the way to the age of 16.

-This concession will apply at all four practice locations from today, Monday 2nd February 2015.
-Free consultations will be provided during normal surgery hours, where your child has a valid health card and where at least one parent or legal guardian is registered with the practice.
-Some additional services beyond a standard consultation may, however, continue to attract a fee.
-A fee will also be charged for home visits and out-of-hours consultations.
+This concession applies at all four practice locations.
+Free consultations are provided during normal surgery hours, where your child has a valid health card and where at least one parent or legal guardian is registered with the practice.
+Some additional services beyond a standard consultation continue to attract a fee.
+A fee is also charged for home visits and out-of-hours consultations.